ECSH33385 - Requirement to report discrepancies in registers and obligations on corporate bodies and trustees

 Customer obligations

-You should establish:
+You must establish:

-• is the business aware of this obligation?
+• Is the business aware of this obligation?

-• does the business notify its relevant customer(s) of this obligation?
+• Does the business notify its relevant customer(s) of this obligation?

-• is the customer notifying the business of changes?
+• Is the customer notifying the business of changes?

-• does this occur within 14 days from the date on which it became aware of the change?
+• Does this occur within 14 days from the date on which it became aware of the change?